psFried/rust-web/README.md

 The main thrust of this is to show the basics of working with Iron.
 Iron uses Hyper as it's http library, so it's good to know a bit about how that works as well.
 The hyper and hyper-client projects show what that's all about.

+## Building

+Recently, OSX has deprecated openssl in favor of apple's own TLS library.
+This means that openssl libs and headers may not be discovered automatically.
+If you get any errors compiling on OSX, try setting the environment variables: `OPENSSL_INCLUDE_DIR`, and `OPENSSL_LIB_DIR`.
+If you've installed openssl using homebrew (`brew install openssl`), then these should be:

+    export OPENSSL_INCLUDE_DIR=/usr/local/opt/openssl/include
+    export OPENSSL_LIB_DIR=/usr/local/opt/openssl/lib

 ## Strengths of Iron

 - Modular and extensible - It's got a lot of exposed wiring, so it's pretty easy to modify or extend it in whatever way you please.